johnmosesman/blog/app_idea/app_idea.md

 ## Step 3: The Business

-Just important as what the app is and does is what the business is and does.
+Just as important as what the app is and does is what the business is and does.
 In most cases you're not just building a fire-and-forget app, you're building a platform.
 Here are some important questions to consider:

 ### How do you make money?